PurpleMB/purplemb.github.io/_posts/2025-03-21-drink-game.markdown

     <span class="overview-title">Overview</span>
     <br>
     <p>
         <span class="book-title">Boba Eye</span> is a casual game about making bubble drinks developed in Unity.
-During development, constructing systems that were <span class="accent">data-driven</span> and <span class="accent">decoupled</span> was a top priority.
-Two key tools that helped to achieve these goals were <span class="accent">ScriptableObjects</span> and <span class="accent">Event Channels</span>, which helped keep systems flexible and untangled.
-Additionally, <span class="accent">shaders</span> were utilized to provide some visual flair and diversity to the primary gameplay task of making drinks
+During development, constructing systems that were <span class="accent">data-driven</span> and <span class="accent">decoupled</span> was a top priority. <span class="accent">ScriptableObjects</span> and <span class="accent">Event Channels</span> were two of the most important tools utilized to keep systems extensible and untangled.
+As an extra little treat, <span class="accent">shaders</span> helped to provide some visual flair and diversity to the primary gameplay task of making drinks!
     </p>
 </div>